-Notes/warnings: This is my first story I've ever written, and English is not my native language.
-Therefore I apologize in advance for the possible mistakes in the grammar.
+Notes/warnings: This is the first story I've ever written, and English is not my native language.
+Therefore I apologize in advance for any possible mistakes in the grammar.
+The story deals with heavy subjects such as death and illness, and the ride might get very angsty at times.
+So if angst is not your cup of tea, turn around now.

 Disclaimer: All the canon characters are the property of Stephenie Meyer.
 I don't own them, I'm only playing with her creations.